shuzhao-li-lab/asari/README.md

 Install
 =======
-- From PyPi repository:
+- From PyPi repository: `pip3 install asari-metabolomics`.
+Add `--upgrade` to update to new versions.

-`pip3 install --upgrade asari-metabolomics`

 - Or clone from source code: https://github.com/shuzhao-li/asari .
 One can run it as a Python module by calling Python interpreter.